Major Events & Jewish Feasts in Revelation

 The major events of Revelation accomplish these things:

-- The Lamb, having given His life, comes into possession of the contract enabling Him to fetch His bride.
+• The Lamb, having given His life, is given the contract enabling Him to fetch His bride.

-- Christ's bride is victorious and those who reject Him are reaped from the earth and destroyed.
+• Christ's victorious bride and those who reject Him are harvested and earth is destroyed.

-- The Lamb as the King of all Kings conquers the deceivers and begins His reign with His saints, to then bring an end to Satan and all the unrepentant.
+• The Lamb as the King of all Kings having conquered the deceivers reigns with His saints, to then bring an end to Satan and all the unrepentant.

 The ten major events that I identify in Revelation are listed as follows.